Alcohol Use Disorder (AUD)

 Characterized by the inability to stop or control alcohol use despite adverse social, occupational or health consequences, alcohol use disorder (AUD) presents as a problematic pattern of alcohol use leading to clinically significant impairment or distress.
 Symptoms can include compulsive drinking, loss of control over alcohol use or negative emotions when not drinking.
 AUD is one of the most common psychiatric disorders, affecting more than 14 million adults in the U.S. annually, and it is one of the leading causes of preventable death.
 Globally, AUD affects approximately 283 million people, according to the World Health Organization.

 AUD is often undiagnosed and untreated.
-Of the 14 million individuals in the U.S. with AUD, only about 1.4 million received AUD treatment of any kind, including psychosocial support, while only 10% of these – or roughly 140,000 people – received medication to treat their disorder, presenting a significant opportunity for a therapeutic option that can help those with AUD achieve their individual treatment goals.
+Of the 14 million individuals in the U.S. with AUD, only about 1.4 million received AUD treatment of any kind, including psychosocial support, while only a fraction of these 1.4 million received medication to treat this disorder, presenting a significant opportunity for a therapeutic option that can help those with AUD achieve their individual treatment goals.

 World Health Organization.
 Global status report on alcohol and health 2018. https://www.paho.org/hq/index.php?option=com_docman&view=download&slug=who-s-global-status-report-on-alcohol-and-health-2018-1&Itemid=270&lang=en.
 Accessed March 11, 2021.